ABOUT GIIYONG FESTIVAL

 2022 saw the second Giiyong Festival take place in April, with extraordinary coastal rain seeing the dedicated team move the whole event 500m up the road in under 18 hours.
 Bigger than expected crowds attended to see Briggs, Stiff Gins, The Giiyong Gumleaf Band and more.

-The next Giiyong Festival will take place on 9 November 2024 with funding secured until 2025 from the NSW Government!
+The next Giiyong Festival will take place on 22 November 2025 with mangement of the event moving to Twofold Aboriginal Coporation.

 Giiyong Festival is organised by Twofold Aboriginal Corporation, Eden Local Aboriginal Land Council and South East Arts.
 Contact us for more information.